 https://waterislifekenya.org/2024/04/where-do-maasai-go/feed/ 0 Why is Tanzania forcing the Maasai off their ancestral lands? | DW News nonadult

-Magis for Maji: SJU Students Supporting Kenyans https://waterislifekenya.org/2024/04/magis-for-maji/ https://waterislifekenya.org/2024/04/magis-for-maji/#respond Fri, 12 Apr 2024 15:29:48 +0000 https://waterislifekenya.org/?p=7565 Over the last couple months, we’ve teamed up with local schools to raise awareness about the water crisis in Kajiado County, Kenya.
-Today, we’ll highlight St. Joseph’s University to show how students are helping our Maasai friends live better lives.
-“Magis” at Work On March 22, Water is Life Kenya (WILK) celebrated World Water Day […]
+Magis for Maji: SJU Students Supporting Kenyans https://waterislifekenya.org/2024/04/magis-for-maji/ https://waterislifekenya.org/2024/04/magis-for-maji/#respond Fri, 12 Apr 2024 15:29:48 +0000 https://waterislifekenya.org/?p=7565 We're highlighting St. Joseph's University to show how students are helping our Maasai friends live better lives.

 The post Magis for Maji: SJU Students Supporting Kenyans appeared first on Water is Life Kenya.